GitHub launches Copilot to power pair programming with AI

 Machine power

 The concept of what is effectively an AI-powered autocomplete for code is not entirely new.
-Codota and Tabnine have offered something similar for a while, and the two companies actually merged back in 2019 ahead of a $12 million fundraise for Codota, before the duo finally settled on Tabnine as the main brand name last month.
+Codota and Tabnine have offered something similar for a while, and the two companies actually merged back in 2019 ahead of a $12 million fundraise for Codota.
+The duo finally settled on Tabnine as the main brand name last month.

 More broadly, machine programming tools are rearing their heads across the spectrum, with Microsoft recently announcing a new Power Apps (software for creating low-code business apps) feature that leverages OpenAI’s GPT-3 language model to help users choose the right formulas.

-Similarly, the new GitHub Copilot feature also leans heavily on a collaboration with OpenAI, the AI research company that GitHub’s parent company Microsoft invested $1 billion last year.
-Copilot, though, uses a new AI system called OpenAI Codex which is touted as “significantly more capable than GPT-3 in code generation,” according to a GitHub blog post today.
-Given that it was trained on a dataset that incorporates more public source code, OpenAI Codex should be more knowledgeable of how developers write code, and be able to make more accurate suggestions.
+Similarly, the new GitHub Copilot feature also leans heavily on a collaboration with OpenAI, the AI research company that GitHub parent Microsoft invested $1 billion in last year.
+Copilot, though, uses a new AI system called OpenAI Codex, which is touted as “significantly more capable than GPT-3 in code generation,” according to a GitHub blog post today.
+Given that it was trained on a dataset that incorporates more public source code, OpenAI Codex should be more knowledgeable about how developers write code and be able to make more accurate suggestions.

 OpenAI Codex was also trained on both source code and natural language, meaning that it is able to interpret comments and logic when assembling the code.

-While GitHub’s new AI pair programmer could help experienced developers save some time, it may prove particularly fruitful for coders new to a specific language or framework — GitHub Copilot saves them from having to search elsewhere on the web for answers to their coding conundrums.
+While GitHub’s new AI pair programmer could help experienced developers save some time, it may prove particularly fruitful for coders new to a specific language or framework, as GitHub Copilot saves them from having to search elsewhere on the web for answers to their coding conundrums.

 Availability

-GitHub Copilot launches today in technical preview, and is available as an extension for Microsoft’s cross-platform code editor Visual Studio Code, working locally or in the cloud.
+GitHub Copilot launches today in technical preview and is available as an extension for Microsoft’s cross-platform code editor Visual Studio Code, working locally or in the cloud.
 While Copilot is designed to work with a broad gamut of languages and frameworks, at launch it’s particularly adept at JavaScript, Python, Ruby, TypeScript, and Go.

-It is worth stressing that GitHub Copilot is not designed to write code on behalf of the developer — it’s more about helping developers by understanding their intent.
-GitHub also gives no guarantees that the code it generates will even work, as it doesn’t test the code — this means that it may not compile properly.
+It is worth noting that GitHub Copilot is not designed to write code on behalf of the developer; it’s more about helping developers by understanding their intent.
+GitHub also gives no guarantees that the code it generates will even work, as it doesn’t test the code.
+This means that it may not compile properly.
 So there are some risks, but it’s still very early days for Copilot.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: